hogihung/binary_ipsum/README.md

 ```
 Failures:

-  1) BinaryIpsum allows user to create a random lorem ipsum sentence and convert to binary returns the binary representation of the string Ruby if no parameters are passed
+  1) BinaryIpsum allows user to create a random lorem ipsum sentence and convert to binary returns the the string Ruby if no parameters are passed
      Failure/Error: lorem_string = BinaryIpsum.new()

      ArgumentError: